 Chicken Udon Soup with Bok Choy

-- 4 to 5 (5 ounces) baby bok choy, halved and thinly sliced lengthwise
+4 to 5 (5-ounce) baby bok choy, halved and thinly sliced lengthwise

 Cook the noodles:

 In a large pot, bring 3 quarts of water to a boil.
 Add the udon noodles and cook for 10 to 12 minutes, or until tender.
 Drain in a colander, and rinse under cool running water to remove surface starch.
 Add the sesame oil and toss.
 Set aside.

 In the same pot you used to cook the noodles, heat 1 tablespoon of vegetable oil over medium heat.
 Add the ginger and garlic, and sauté, stirring constantly, for 1 minute.

 Add the broth, soy sauce, and 1/2 teaspoon salt and bring to a boil.
 Taste and add more salt, if you like.
 Turn off the heat and start the chicken.

 In a small skillet over medium heat, heat the remaining 1 tablespoon of vegetable oil.
 Add the shredded chicken meat and cook for 1 to 2 minutes, or until hot.

 Add the gochujang to the skillet.
 Cook and stir for another 2 to 3 minutes, or until the sauce evaporates and the chicken starts to brown.